jstEagle/Personal_Blog/posts/Quantum Computing - An Overhyped Science Project (for now).md

   - Computers
   - Physics
 ---
-Quantum computing, much like fusion energy is a a field of technological innovation the exhibits a phenomenon where every 2-3 years it get a brief moment in the media limelight.
+Quantum computing, much like fusion energy is a field of technological innovation the exhibits a phenomenon where every 2-3 years it gets a brief moment in the media limelight.

 ![](Pasted%20image%2020251027125246.png)
 And well.... its that time again.